-Collect following material for investigation when you request troubleshooting to field engineers and if your manual instructs you to do so
+Collect following material for investigation using super user access privileges when you request troubleshooting to field engineers and if your manual instructs you to do so.

-- 1. Material acquired with fisnap or pclsnap (Need to be executed with root access privilege) - For fjsnap /usr/sbin/fjsnap -a filename - For pclsnap /opt/FJSVpclsnap/bin/pclsnap -a filename - 2. /var/crash// - 3.
-Output of following command: "sfcfsck -N -o nolog device" When file system restoration is necessary
+- 1. Material collected by FJQSS, fjsnap, or pclsnap - 2.
+Crash dump file (/var/crash//) - 3.
+Output of the following command: "sfcfsck -N -o nolog device"